mandatedisrael/basefly/README.md

-# Basefly - AI Flight Booking Assistant
+# Easeflyt - AI Flight Booking Assistant

-Basefly is an intelligent flight booking assistant built with ElizaOS.
+Easeflyt is an intelligent flight booking assistant built with ElizaOS.
 It helps users find and book flights by understanding natural language requests and providing personalized flight recommendations.

 ## Features